Jqual1/blog/_posts/2022/2022-5-19-May-Update.md

 ### Cultivating Competencies

 This month we got feedback from Career Services about the newest version of Cultivating Competencies that we sent to them.
-They shared this with two of their student workers to recieve feedback.
+They shared this with two of their student workers to receive feedback.
-The feedback that we recieved from them was extremely useful!
+The feedback that we received from them was extremely useful!
 It included:

-- Grammer Corrections
+- Grammar Corrections
 - Likes/Dislikes
 - Missing Avatars
 - Wording
 - Other General Feedback

 After getting this feedback I was able to make quick changes to the game.
-All the feedback was detailed enough to allow me to find grammer corrections and such easily.
+All the feedback was detailed enough to allow me to find grammar corrections and such easily.
 I put all of the feedback into an obsidian file to be able to read it all easier and then started crossing things off as I did them.
 I was also sure to start putting these in as GitHub Issues since we are transferring from Trello to that.
 GitHub Issues definitely feels a lot more convenient to use once it is all set up.

-One of the feedback we recieved was that we should find another way to display the Career Competencies.
+One of the feedback we received was that we should find another way to display the Career Competencies.
 The solution I came up with is to show a list of options to choose from to learn about.
 This way the player has a choice of if they with to learn about them all or just a couple of them that they aren't sure about.
 It also makes sure that there is never a huge block of text.